 There are two things that we use Full Access for:

-- Access Internet: We use it for retrieving GIFs and Stickers for you.
+- Access Internet: We use it for retrieving content coming from fleksyapps mini-programs

-- Shared Container: We use it to make sure Fleksy app and the extension (keyboard) are connected and we could make the most of both two.
+- Shared Communication within the app: We use it to make sure Fleksy Main App and the Keyboard are inter-connected

-By having Full Access, we’re also able to seamlessly improve both language predictions and our feature-set in the future; for example, we can roll out new or improved languages without disrupting your typing by requiring the app to be updated.
+By having Full Access, we’re also able to seamlessly improve both language predictions and our feature offering; for example, we can roll out new or improved languages without disrupting your typing by requiring the app to be updated.
 In order to keep up with how quickly language evolves, we update our language models from time to time.